Africa Travel Guide: Top Countries and Routes

 Dahab Town in South Sinai Governorate

 Dahab is known for being one of the most visited diving destinations in the world.
-In addition, visitors enjoy the natural landscapes of the town that range from desert, mountains, and sea.
+In addition, visitors enjoy the natural landscapes of the town, which range from desert to mountains to sea.
 There are many activities and places to visit in Dahab.
-Below we will mention the top three destinations in town.
+Below, we will mention the top three destinations in town.

-First, the Blue hole area, which is one of the Egyptian natural landmarks and a must-visit destination, especially for sea lovers.
+First, the Blue Hole area, one of Egypt’s natural landmarks and a must-visit destination, especially for sea lovers.
 It is called the “Graveyard of Divers” due to its widespread reputation as one of the most dangerous diving places in the world.
-It is said that divers are charmed by its wonders and try to break the record of reaching its deepest point, that they lose the sense of time and run out of oxygen.
-It is worth mentioning that the blue hole’s depth reaches 120-meters deep and is considered one of the deepest in the world.
+It is said that divers are charmed by its wonders and try to break the record of reaching its deepest point, so that they lose the sense of time and run out of oxygen.
+It is worth noting that the blue hole’s depth reaches 120 meters and is among the deepest in the world.

-Tourists who are not licensed professional divers can enjoy snorkeling accompanied by a professional tour guide in the water.
-You can also enjoy the Bedouin setting by the sea, meditating the scenery of the water surrounded by the mountains.
+Tourists who are not licensed professional divers can enjoy snorkelling accompanied by an experienced tour guide in the water.
+You can also enjoy the Bedouin setting by the sea, meditating on the water surrounded by the mountains.

 Another destination is the Three Poles area.
-They are basically three holes in the water aligned to each other.
-Each hole is surrounded by sea corals and underwater life.
-It is a great place for snorkeling and diving as well.
+There are basically three holes in the water aligned to each other.
+Sea corals and underwater life surround each hole.
+It is an excellent place for snorkelling and diving as well.
 You can also enjoy sitting by the sea or riding Bedouin camels in the area.

 From the three poles, you can book a Safari trip where you drive beach buggies by yourself in the middle of the mountains.
-The trip ends in a small oasis called Wadi Gani area where you are served bedouin tea.
-You can also enjoy a mini hiking experience in the mountains to take a memorable photo amid the mountain rocks which are surrounded by green grass and date palms.
+The trip ends at a small oasis called Wadi Gani, where you are served Bedouin tea.
+You can also enjoy a short hiking experience in the mountains to take a memorable photo amid the rocky terrain, surrounded by green grass and date palms.

 Port Said